Article

 Slang, Jokes, Metaphors, and Hype

-• Avoid this: FoobarDB version 12 is armed to the teeth with amazing high-availability features that will blow your mind.
+• Avoid this: FoobarDB version 12 is armed to the teeth with amazing high-availability features that will exceptionally blow your mind.

 Use English and US Spelling